 - The Umbrella Network is based in Townsville and is a network of support and information for families who have a child with a disability.

 - Cerebral Palsy Health Programs—Children's Health Queensland provides services to children with cerebral palsy through their Paediatric Rehabilitation Service.
 The service is available to referred children up to 16 years of age.

-- Down Syndrome Association of Queensland provides a range of supports to families of newborn babies and children with Down syndrome.
+- Down Syndrome Queensland provides a range of supports to families of newborn babies and children with Down syndrome.

 - Autism Queensland provides a range of early intervention services to children with autism and their families.